Appointment process & forms

 - Check with your college or school to be sure your curriculum vitae (CV) is on file with them.
 If you are a visiting faculty member who has not taught during a previous Summer or Winter Session, or whose appointment status has changed, your department will be required to submit an updated CV to the SCE office in B20 Day Hall.

 - Review email instructions and follow the steps outlined.
 Failure to complete all steps or return documentation in a timely manner may delay your appointment and receipt of your first paycheck.
 Attached to the email will be an appointment confirmation letter, including the salary payment schedule, if applicable.
-You must sign this letter and return it immediately, via fax (607.255.9697), email (email@example.com), or campus or U.S. mail (B20 Day Hall, Cornell University, Ithaca, NY 14853).
+Please sign and return your appointment letter as soon as possible to Beth Beach at email@example.com.
 This will be considered a firm commitment from you.

 Additional forms and processes may be required for some positions (e.g., visiting faculty positions, temporary positions, and/or returning faculty with a break in employment with Cornell).

 - Activate your Cornell NetID.
 Faculty members, graduate student lecturers, and TAs need a NetID in order to use Cornell email, view online course evaluations, and access services and systems, including the Faculty Center.
 The Faculty Center provides a single entry point to the tools faculty need to advise students and to view class information (i.e., teaching schedule, class rosters, and grading information).
 New hires receive their NetID as part of the appointment process.
 A text message will be sent to your cell phone in conjunction with an email message sent to your preferred email address, or a letter will be sent by U.S. mail with your assigned NetID, an activation code to set your password, and activation instructions.
 The NetID and activation code cannot be sent by email (solely) or fax machine.